embedly/embedly-docs/tutorials/simple.rst

 Call the Script
 ---------------
-Once the Embedly jQuery plugin is loaded, all you have to do is point embedly to the urls you want to embed.
-In this example I'm setting the scope of embedly to the container div (div.content) that holds all of the URLs I have to embed.
+Once the Embedly jQuery plugin is loaded, all you have to do is point to the urls you want to embed.
+In this example I'm setting the scope of Embedly to the container div (div.content) that holds all of the URLs I have to embed.
 By setting the scope like this I prevent Embedly from trying to embed URLs outside the main content div.
-With this div selected Embedly will do a search for all <a> tags inside that div and attempt to replace them with an embed.
+With this div selected it will search for all <a>
+tags inside that div and attempt to replace them with an embed.
 In this example that would be the youtube link.
 ::

   <head>